-As deadline passes, no word whether Trump to send lawyer to Wednesday impeachment hearing
+White House says it will not participate in Wednesday's Trump impeachment hearing

-WASHINGTON (Reuters) - The White House remained silent as a deadline passed on Sunday for it to say whether President Donald Trump would send legal counsel to participate in a congressional impeachment hearing this week.
+WASHINGTON (Reuters) - The White House told Democratic lawmakers on Sunday that U.S. President Donald Trump would not send legal counsel to participate in a congressional impeachment hearing this week, citing a lack of “fundamental fairness.”

-It was the first of two crucial deadlines Trump faces in Congress this week as Democrats prepared to shift the focus of their impeachment inquiry from fact-finding to the consideration of possible charges of misconduct over his dealings with Ukraine.
+The White House’s decision was in response to the first of two crucial deadlines it faces in Congress this week as Democrats prepared to shift the focus of their impeachment inquiry from fact-finding to the consideration of possible charges of misconduct over Trump’s dealings with Ukraine.

 The Democratic-led House of Representatives Judiciary Committee, tasked with considering charges known as articles of impeachment, had given Trump until 6 p.m.
 (2300 GMT) on Sunday to say whether he would dispatch a lawyer to take part in the judiciary panel’s proceeding on Wednesday.

+“We cannot fairly be expected to participate in a hearing while the witnesses are yet to be named and while it remains unclear whether the Judiciary Committee will afford the President a fair process through additional hearings,” White House counsel Pat Cipollone wrote to Judiciary Committee Chairman Jerrold Nadler, according to a copy of a letter seen by Reuters.

+Cipollone - who cited a “complete lack of due process and fundamental fairness afforded the president” in the impeachment process - added the White House would respond separately by a Friday deadline on whether Trump would mount a defense in further impeachment proceedings.

-The White House issued no public statement and did not immediately respond to questions on whether it had been in contact with the Judiciary Committee about the matter, which would be the first direct involvement by the Trump camp in a process he has condemned as a partisan “witch hunt.”
+The Judiciary Committee’s Democratic staff did not immediately reply to a request for comment on the White House’s refusal to participate in the hearing, which would have been the first direct involvement by the Trump camp in a process he has condemned as a partisan “witch hunt.”

-The Judiciary Committee’s Democratic staff also did not immediately reply to a request for comment.

 Congressional investigators have been looking into whether Trump abused his power by pressuring Ukraine to launch investigations of former Democratic Vice President Joe Biden, who is running to unseat him in the 2020 presidential election, and a discredited conspiracy theory that Ukraine, not Russia, interfered in the 2016 U.S. presidential election.